zhaofz635/SmileRecognition/README.md

       - Model architecture: Utilizes Conv1D and LSTM layers to extract audio and facial features, followed by GlobalMaxPooling1D for global features.
 Features are concatenated and passed through fully connected layers for classification.
       - Training and evaluation: Compiles the model using the Adam optimizer, adds Recall and Precision evaluation metrics.
 Trains the model on the training set and evaluates it on the test set, outputting classification reports and confusion matrices.

 ## Installation
-To install SmileRecognition, clone this repository and install the required dependencies:

-## Installation